Views expressed by the host on this program, riveting a nation, rallying a nation.

 I think people do understand it.

-This the Republican Party establishment co-opted by the Chamber of Commerce.
+The Republican Party establishment co-opted by the Chamber of Commerce.

-And the Chamber of Commerce appears to have been infantr infiltrated by the left.
+And the Chamber of Commerce appears to have been infiltrated by the left.

-Yeah, but we keep electing our conservatives in there, and nothing gets done.
+Yeah, but we keep electing our conservatives in there and nothing gets done.

-Well, because everyone's just gonna give up.
+Well, because everyone's just going to give up.

-Um you you're you're so what you're really angry about here is that the conservative minority in the House is not actively trying to stop Boehner and McConnell.
+Yeah, so what you're really angry about here is that the conservative minority in the House is not actively trying to stop Boehner and McConnell.

 Is that your real complaint?